MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-settings.md

 1. In Customer Insights, go to **Admin** > **System** and select the **Schedule** tab.

-2. The default state for data refreshes is **Off**.
+2. The default state for the scheduled refresh is **Off**.
 To enable scheduled refreshes, change the toggle at the top of the screen to **On**.

 3. Choose between **Weekly** (default) and **Daily** refreshes.
 If you intend to schedule weekly refreshes, select one or more days on which you want to run the refresh.